FGDES/libVIODES/README.md

 The initial version of libVIODES was developped in the context of Ruediger Berndt's masters project in 2009.
 Back then, our main concern was to parallel the libFAUDES type system with elementary Qt models in a flexible manner.
-Actual graphical representation of automata was merged from Thomas Moor's predecessor project VIOGen, with quite some effort for the various plug-ins.
+Actual graphical representations of automata wre merged from Thomas Moor's predecessor project VIOGen, with quite some effort for the various plug-ins.
 Principle authors are Thomas Moor and Ruediger Berndt, distribution is by terms of the LGPL 3.